Lake Placid has a few good stories to tell. Like this one from 1927.

 Arcadia (and the Peace River)

-Read more: Peace River canoe trip is an easy adventure
+Read more: Peace River canoe trip is a Florida adventure

 Campgrounds near Lake Placid